yalibian/CrowdSPIRE/docs/devlog.md

         - Circle for Searching key words.
         - Calcuate the document similarity: based on cosine similarity.

+           Using circle to represent search.

+        !!!
+Test the collession between two nodes, when one is bigger...

     * Interaction: Change the value of entities
         - Document movement: exploratory interaction
             - dragging: stop others.